MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

     application-password: "${PASSWORD}"
 ```

-Then **DeploymentConfig** (aka.
-Deployment) of JupyterLab, if you want to deploy another application alongside JupyterLab you can do it by adding as many deployments as you want! (and use the same or different persistent volume claims for storage).
+Then the **DeploymentConfig** (aka.
+Deployment) define how to deploy the JupyterLab image, if you want to deploy another application alongside JupyterLab you can do it by adding as many deployments as you want! (and use the same, or different, persistent volume claims for storage).
 Checkout the [OpenShift Deployments documentation](https://docs.openshift.com/container-platform/4.6/applications/deployments/what-deployments-are.html) for more details.

-In this first block we will define the strategy to recreate our applications if the config change, this can also be done when a new latest docker image is available, to always use an up-to-date version of an image.
-We chose the `Recreate` release option to make sure the container is properly recreated, but you can also use `Rolling` to have a downtime free transition between deployments.
+In this first block we will define the strategy to update and recreate our applications if you change the YAML configuration, or when a new latest docker image is updated, allowing your service to always use the latest up-to-date version of a software without any intervention from you.

+We chose the `Recreate` release option to make sure the container is properly recreated and avoid unnecessary resources consumption, but you can also use `Rolling` to have a downtime free transition between deployments.

 ```yaml
 - kind: "DeploymentConfig"